Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Experiments

-For each backdoor injection template, we implemented four LSBAs.
-Each LSBA had a unique backdoor injection function of the template and poisoned \textbf{1\%} of training samples.
-At inference time, we manipulated the victim model by activating different number of LSBAs and studied the attack performance.
-For implementing the hard attack on a given backdoor injection template, we selected the most effective backdoor inject function from the four candidates of the template and poisoned \textbf{4\%} of training samples so that the hard and smooth attacks poison the same number of samples.
+\textbf{Implementation.} For each backdoor injection template, we implemented four backdoor injection functions.
+For our method, we injected the four backdoors one at a time to perform data poisoning, with each backdoor injected to \textbf{1\%} of training samples.
+In the attack stage, we manipulated the victim model by activating different numbers of backdoors and studied the attack performance.
+For the baseline (without our strategy) on each template, we selected the most effective backdoor injection function from the four candidates of the template and poisoned \textbf{4\%} of training samples so that the baseline attack and the attack with our strategy poison the same number of samples.
+For WaNet, we did not use the noise mode.
+Please refer to the source code in the appendix for additional implementation detail.

-Following the practice of WaNet, we changed the input image size to $32\times32\times3$ for CIFAR10 and GTSRB, $28\times28$ for MNIST, and $64\times64\times3$ for CelebA.
-Normalization was applied on MNIST and CIFAR10.
-In addition, RandomCrop and RandomHorizontalFlip were applied on CIFAR10.
-The target class was set to 2 for all the datasets.
-Our source code was implemented with \textbf{PaddlePaddle} \cite{ma2019paddlepaddle} .
-Please refer to the source code for more implementation detail.